 What happens when you combine a board game with the sport of curling?
 Enter Crokicurl.

 Crokinole is a popular game in Manitoba’s cottage country, which sees players flick shooting discs into the centre of a board, trying to get theirs closest to the centre.
 A couple of Winnipeggers decided to kick up the fun a notch, by swapping out the board for a sheet of ice and using curling rocks for shooting discs.
-Hence, Crokicurl was born, and made its big debut in 2017.
+Hence, Crokicurl was born and made its big debut in 2017, and soon became one of the top fun activities in Winnipeg.

 The game now lives at The Forks, and everyone is welcome to hop on the ice and give it a try.
-But, a warning: it turns out Corkicurl is extremely addictive!
+But, a warning: it turns out Corkicurl is one of the most addictive Winnipeg activities!

 Eat at Raw:Almond

 To say that a night out at Raw:Almond is the hottest ticket in town would be an understatement.
-In fact, when tickets are released for the dinner held right on the frozen Red River, they typically sell out in less than an hour!
+In fact, when tickets are released for the dinner held right on the frozen Red River they typically sell out in less than an hour, making this one of the most popular Winnipeg attractions!

 Raw:Almond has three nightly seatings, and runs for about three weeks between January and February each year.